mangrv/webscrub/README.md

 To run the script, navigate to the project directory and execute the following command:

-python3 nbc6-scrubs.py
+python main.py

-Replace \`nbc6-scrubs.py\` with the script you wish to run.
-The script will fetch the latest news articles from the configured sources and display or store them according to the script's functionality.
+Replace \`main.py\` with the script you wish to run.
+The script will fetch the latest news articles from NBC2 and display or store them according to the script's functionality.

 Contributing
 ------------